CactusBros/smail/README.md

 ## 📬 Smail – Simple Mail API

-Smaila is a lightweight HTTP API for sending emails using an SMTP server.
+Smail is a lightweight HTTP API for sending emails using an SMTP server.
 It supports HTML bodies, CC/BCC, and is ready to use with Docker.
 Swagger documentation is included out of the box.

 ## 🚀 Features